brunetto/brunetto.github.com/posts/starlab-gpu-installation.md

 #### Tidal fields

+Be patience...

 ### Known issues and Troubleshooting

-If StarLab did not kill your cat in a horrile way, then , it can still ruin your life.
+If StarLab did not kill your cat in a horrile way, then, it can still ruin your life.
 Some of the things that can happen are:

 * you can find binaries with eccentricity greater than one (StarLab does